crespohector/welcome-to-mod-7/README.md

 * IA notes will include whether you met yesterday's goal fully / partially / not at all.
   -->

+## Scheduling a 1 on 1 With Your Project Manager
+We'll not be hosting daily standups during capstone development.
+Students are encouraged to reach out to their project manager to schedule a 1 on 1 to discuss anything about their project *(Technical questions are still posted in the Technical channel)*.
+In addition, your project manager will reach out to you to schedule a 1 on 1 on Friday, Week 21, Day 5, to check up on your progress.

 ## Workflow Expectations

 ### Complete ONE FEATURE before moving on to the next.